 Using a heavy punching bag as part of your workout routine brings a number of benefits.
 It develops strength and explosive power in your upper torso, builds cardio-vascular endurance and improves hand-eye coordination.

 It can also bring improvements to your mental health.
 I know that whenever I’m feeling frustrated or annoyed by something, a quick ten minute blast on my punch bag makes me feel a whole lot better.

 Over the years, I’ve installed a number of punch bags for friends and family.
 These tend to be the traditional cylinder-shaped bags that you hang from the ceiling.
 These take a little time to install and tend to be permanent features.
-This may not be a problem if you’ve got a dedicated gym but, over the years, I’ve come to appreciate the value of a portable punching bag (such as this one on Amazon).
+This may not be a problem if you’ve got a dedicated gym but, over the years, I’ve come to appreciate the value of a portable punching bag.

 What is a portable punch bag?

 These types of bag don’t hang from a fixed point like traditional punch bags but rather have a heavy base to which the punching target is fixed.
 The base is typically filled with sand or water which ensures the punching bag remains fixed in position regardless of how hard it’s punched.

 As an aside, I would always recommend the base is filled with water.
 This makes the base much easier to empty, either by tilting the base over or by siphoning the water out with a hose.

 Even when the base of these bags is full, they’re still relatively easy to move.
 You simply need to tilt the round base onto its side.
 It’s then a matter of rolling the unit into the desired position.

 Without wishing to state the obvious, portable punching bags can be moved around relatively easily.
 This has a number of advantages.

 You’re able to move it outside during the summer.
 There’s nothing like training outside when the weather’s nice.
 You’re in the fresh air and when the sun is shining, you can’t help but feel better.